HeroesOfAndromeda/Apollo-Comics/README.md

-# Apollo Comics - Info

-In a distant galaxy, far far away there lies another Earth.
-Almost near identical as yours, but full of superbeings!
-This is the Official Wiki for The Salvation Squad.
+# Heroes of Andromeda

+Close to the Milky Way there is a galaxy, The Andromeda Galaxy.
+In it there lies a planet, one very similar to Earth but with a twist.
+In there and across the whole galaxy beings are able to use magic!

+Welcome to the Official Wiki for _**The Heroes of Andromeda**!_

 -----